 What is Safeguarding

 Our school is committed to safeguarding and promoting the welfare of all of our children.
 Safeguarding is a priority and ‘the golden thread’ that runs through our school and our Academy Trust.
+We all have a responsibility to ensure that children and young people feel safe and well at all times.

 Safeguarding and promoting the welfare of children is defined, in Keeping Children Safe in Education (KCSIE), as: